Arkady-Skvortsov/algorithmic.js/BIG-O-NOTATION.md

 In computer science, big O notation is used to classify algorithms according to how their run time or space requirements grow as the input size grows.
 In analytic number theory, big O notation is often used to express a bound on the difference between an arithmetical function and a better understood approximation; a famous example of such a difference is the remainder term in the prime number theorem.
 Big O notation is also used in many other fields to provide similar estimates.
 Big O notation characterizes functions according to their growth rates: different functions with the same growth rate may be represented using the same O notation.
 The letter O is used because the growth rate of a function is also referred to as the order of the function.
 A description of a function in terms of big O notation usually only provides an upper bound on the growth rate of the function.

+# How to count ?

+Everything is very simple - if you see that in one of the options the smallest value, then this is the "best" case, and if vice versa - the "worst"

 # Basics

 Wikipedia - https://en.wikipedia.org/wiki/Big_O_notation<br />